Merger-induced disturbance and temporal signatures in galaxy clusters: a combined phase space and photometric analysis: Data and methods

 To probe dynamical states across time, we define three versions of the score: the past-merger score, computed by summing only mergers that occurred before the current snapshot; the future-merger score, based on mergers that will occur after it; and the full-merger score, which includes all merger events and equals the sum of the past and future scores when evaluated using the same decay timescale $\tau$.

 We consider only major mergers, defined as interactions between a primary halo (i.e., one of the 352 TNG-Cluster zoom-in targets with $M_{500c} > 10^{14}~M_{\odot}$ at redshift 0) and a secondary halo with $M_{\text{halo}} > 10^{13}~M_{\odot}$.
-Halo masses are taken from the \texttt{Group\_M\_Crit500} field in the TNG-Cluster group catalogs, corresponding to the mass enclosed within a sphere whose mean density is 500 times the critical density of the universe at the redshift of the halo.
+Halo masses are taken from the Group\_M\_Crit500 field in the TNG-Cluster group catalogs, corresponding to the mass enclosed within a sphere whose mean density is 500 times the critical density of the universe at the redshift of the halo.
 Merger information is obtained from the catalog of \cite{lee2024radiorelicsmassivegalaxy}.

-\subsection{Star Formation and Blue Galaxy Fraction Statistics}
+\subsection{Star formation and blue galaxy fraction statistics}

 We trace the 352 primary zoom-in halos in TNG-Cluster along their main progenitor branches back to redshift 0.4, using the group catalogs to identify their member galaxies.
-For each FoF halo, we calculate the average star formation rate (SFR) of its member subhalos.
-Since SFR is strongly redshift-dependent, we analyze its evolution within a defined time window around each snapshot.
-Specifically, we normalize the SFR of a given halo at a particular snapshot by the average SFR of that halo over the surrounding time window.
+For each FOF halo, we calculate the average star formation rate (SFR) of its member subhalos.
+To capture merger-induced SFR variations, we analyze SFR evolution within a fixed symmetric 2 Gyr time window centered on each snapshot (1 Gyr before and 1 Gyr after; see Section \ref{sec:Photometric Differentiation of Merger Stages} for details).
+Specifically, we normalize the SFR of a given halo at a particular snapshot by the average SFR of that halo over this surrounding time window.

 To quantify the time evolution, we compute the curvature of the normalized SFR history using the following estimator: